tukkek/torchlight2-flasks/README.md

 The hundred-factor is probably overkill in favor of caution as an initial value (as players can achieve virtually the same for less by buying ample potions from vendors) and suggestions are welcome in further tuning it.

 Flasks can drop from any source that would drop potions (more specifically the unit types `POTION`, `HEALTHPOTION` and `MANAPOTION`, directly or indirectly) so even though they are rare you are almost guaranteed to find a couple flasks along the way.
-It is much easier (but not guaranteed) to find them from vendors but their price is quite high - this is intentional, both as a form of gold sink and chase item, as Torchlight II leveling can use both.
+It is much easier (but not guaranteed) to find them from vendors but their price is quite high - this is intentional, both as a form of gold sink and chase item, as Torchlight II leveling can do with more  of both.

 Vanilla mana potions are rarer than health potions but both types of flasks are equally rare so as not to make mana flasks even more rare than currently.

-There are many issues with adding such an item, including engine limitations and assumptions and mod compatibility, which is extremely important.
-Other designs were considered, tested and dropped in favor of the current implementation which I think handles the functional and non-functional satisfactorily.
+There are many issues with adding such an item, including engine limitations and assumptions; and mod compatibility, which is extremely important.
+Other designs were considered, tested and dropped in favor of the current implementation which I think balances the functional and non-functional needs very well.